Quansight/Quansight-website/apps/labs/posts/pandas_expressions.md

 df = df.assign(temp_f = pd.col('temp_c') * 9 / 5 + 32)
 ```

 The first option modifies the original object `df` in-place, and isn't suitable for method-chaining.
 The second option allows for [method chaining](https://tomaugspurger.net/posts/method-chaining/), but requires using a lambda function.
 The third option uses the new syntax coming in pandas 3.0.
 But why is it an improvement over the second option, what's so bad about lambda functions?
-There's a few reasons:
+There are a few reasons:

-- Scoping rules make their behaviour hard to predict (example below!).
+- [Scoping rules](https://stackoverflow.com/a/938493/4451315) make their behaviour hard to predict (example below!).
-- They are opaque and non-introspectible.
+- They are opaque and non-introspectable.
 Try printing one out on the console, and you'll see something incomprehensible like `<function <lambda> at 0x76b583037560>`.
 If you receive a lambda function from user input, you have no way to validate what's inside (unless you enjoy reverse-engineering byte-code, and even then, you won't be able to do it in general).

 I don't think the first point is appreciated enough, so before exploring `pd.col` more, let's elaborate on this `lambda` drawback.